nprapps/betty/readme.rst

   * ``onFieldName`` - provide a callback that accepts a string key for mutation and returns the transformed version.
 Useful for lower-casing keys when Google Docs tries to capitalize them.
   * ``onValue`` - provide a callback that accepts the value and field name, and returns the actual value to add to the object.
 Useful for automatically casting dates, booleans, and numbers.

 The module exports a single object with a ``parse()`` method, which accepts the text you want to parse and the options object.
-Example code for use is located in ``test.js``.

-You can also run the ``archieml-tests.js`` file to check against the files from the original specification repo where applicable.
+When adding new features or altering the parser, it's useful to make sure that you haven't broken anything. ``npm test`` will run a check against the files from the original specification repo where applicable, as well as a document containing the syntax extensions defined above.
 Although Betty is not fully-compliant with the ArchieML spec, it should handle existing content reliably.

 Behind the scenes
 -----------------